gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `clear()`
 - `Iterator#remove()` via `TaskContainer#iterator()`

 With the deprecation of every method for removing a task, registering a callback when an object is removed is also deprecated (`whenObjectRemoved(Closure/Action)`).
+These methods will be removed in Gradle 6.0

 ### Replacing tasks

 It is only safe to replace an unrealized tasks registered with the new Task API because this task has not been used by anything else.

-In the future, these behaviors will be treated as errors.
+In Gradle 6.0, these behaviors will be treated as errors.

 #### Replacing tasks that may still be used by other tasks